 Croûte Savoyarde is a dish originally created to utilise ageing bread and cheese.
 Slices of thick bread line a small baking dish doused in local wine before local cheeses, some meat or mushrooms are added with cream.
 The dish is baked in the oven until crisp and golden on top.
 Often served with porcini mushrooms, known in France as cèpes.

-Where to try local cuisine in Chamonix
+Where to experience local cuisine in the Chamonix valley

 Maison du Lieutenant